rbaumbach/Swizzlean/README.md

 ## How To

-* Create an instance of **swizzlean** passing in the class of the methods you want to swizzle.
+* Create an instance of **Swizzlean** passing in the class of the methods you want to swizzle.
 * Call `swizzleInstanceMethod:withReplacementImplementation:` for an instance method passing in the selector of the method to be swizzled with the replacement implementation.
 When passing in the replacement implementation block, the first parameter is always `id _self`